YushengLei/abc-book/README.md

 git clone https://github.com/YushengLei/abc-book.git

 How to Run
-python app.py to start the web application
+python app.py to start the web application, using virtual environment if possible

 CRUD of book/user objects (Can be ran using Postman or any other API access): localhost/books